linode/docs/docs/guides/tools-reference/tools/how-to-use-fzf/index.md

 ## How to Install fzf

 You have two options when it comes to installing `fzf`.
 The main option provides you with the `fzf` command-line tool, which is generally the most useful.
 However, you can also install `fzf` just as a Vim plugin, if you only intend to use it in Vim.
-The preferred approach, however, is to install the command-line tool and additionally install the Vim plugin if you're going to be using `fzf` in Vim.
+The preferred approach, however, is to install the command-line tool and additionally install the Vim plugin if you plan to use `fzf` in Vim.

 ### Command-line Tool